Leftover turtle candies are the secret ingredient in these kid-friendly cookies.

 Almond butter and chocolate turtle candies make a rich, chewy cookie perfect with a glass of milk.

-Leftover candies and bars find a new use in cookies.
+Have infinite amounts of candy at your disposal?
+Extra Halloween candies find a new use in cookies.